 In 2015 I published my first book of drawings called The Art of Walking: An Illustrated Journey on the Camino de Santiago in which I documented each day of my 500 mile journey in Spain resulting in over forty watercolor illustrations.
 You can read more about that here and buy the book here.
 In September of that same year, I left the corporate world after 10 years to delve into the two things I love the most: drawing and traveling!
 You can read about that adventure starting here.
 I spent 15 months living, walking, painting and writing in Portugal, Spain, France, and the UK.
 In 2016 I exhibited my journal work in Santiago de Compostela and Finisterre in Northwest Spain.

 In September of 2017, I published my second book of illustrations and accompanying stories called Portraits of Iona: An Artist’s Perspective in Paint and Prose.
 This book was birthed from my participation in an art residency on Iona, a tiny island in the Inner Hebrides off the coast of Scotland.
 You can read more about how I started that project here and buy the book here.
-In other news, I am heading off to walk the Inca Trail in Peru at the end of September!
 I would love for you to follow my continuing journey by subscribing to updates on the sidebar.